dynovaio/lark-parser-vscode/README.md

 -   ✅ **Custom Icons**: Dedicated file icons for `.lark` files
 -   ✅ **Configuration**: Customizable language server settings

+-   ✅ **Views & Providers**: Tree views for improved workspace navigation

+    -   **Terminals** and **Rules** views provide quick access to terminal and rule definitions
+    -   Providers are implemented via a generic `LarkTreeDataProvider` with specialized `LarkTerminalProvider` and `LarkRuleProvider`
+    -   View container and custom icons are included for better discoverability

+-   ✅ **Formatting**: Document formatting support via the Lark Language Server

+    -   Use the built-in "Format Document" command (Shift+Alt+F) or enable format-on-save in VS Code
+    -   Formatting is provided by the language server (LSP) and requires the bundled or installed server to implement the formatting handlers

 ## 📦 Installation

 1. Open Visual Studio Code.